DugalRIT/IGME-230/230-project-1-content.md

 ## Screenshots
 ![GameBoard](https://cf.geekdo-images.com/images/pic3015064_md.jpg)
 ![BoxArt](https://cf.geekdo-images.com/images/pic2937443_md.png)
+Images provide an idea of the basic layout and art design.
 ## About the developer
 Print and play game created by Tau Leader games.
 Images used and game design are the sole property of Tony Go and Tim McBurine.